gulshan-nadaph/Platform-automation-tests/README.md

 This project uses Maven as its build tool and for dependency management.
 You can run the tests using the Maven command `mvn test`.

 To build the project, use the command `mvn clean install`.
-This will also run the tests.
+This command will also run the tests.

 ## Running Tests